-In this study, we were able to able to separate directed exploration from random exploration.
-The percentage of choosing the unguided option serves as a model-free measure of directed exploration.
-Both rats and humans switch significantly more at the first free choice than subsequent choices.
-We further quantified directed and random exploration using hierarchical Bayesian model in both the rat and the human datasets.
+In this study, we were able to separate directed exploration from random exploration.
+The percentage of choice of the unguided option served as a model-free measure of directed exploration.
+Both rats and humans switched significantly more at the first free choice than on subsequent choices.
+We further quantified directed and random exploration using hierarchical Bayesian modeling in both the rat and the human datasets.
 In line with previous human studies, humans have an increased exploration threshold (explore more) in longer horizons.
-Unlike humans, rats showed an opposite adaptation of directed exploration to the time horizon.
-For random exploration, with the small range of reward size (0 – 5), we didn’t observe adaptations of random exploration in either humans or rats in this specific task.
-However, with a larger reward range (1 – 100), in Experiment 5, we did observe a higher level of random exploration (Fig S1K, L) in longer horizons (H = 5 and 10) compared to shorter horizons (H = 1 and 2).
+Unlike humans however, rats showed an opposite adaptation of directed exploration to the time horizon.
+For random exploration, with the small range of reward size (0 – 5), we did not observe adaptations of random exploration in either humans or rats in this specific task.
+However, with a larger reward range (1 – 100), in Experiment 5, we did observe a higher level of random exploration (Fig S1K, L) in longer horizons (H = 5 and 10) compared to shorter ones (H = 1 and 2).
 This can be considered as a limitation of the current design.
-Although we are able to separate directed from random exploration, with the deterministic rewards and small reward changes, it is hard to observe random exploration adaptation with horizon with the current design.
+Although we are able to separate directed from random exploration, with the deterministic rewards and small reward changes, it was difficult to observe random exploration adaptation with horizon.

 As with optimal agents, human have a higher level of directed exploration in longer time horizons since the value of the information gained through exploration is high if the remaining time horizon is long.
-However, our rats have instead a lower level of directed exploration.
-Here we speculate the possible reasons why rats explore less in longer horizons.
-There may be an optimize vs satisfice discrepancy in humans vs rats due to the nature of the rewards received.
-Humans are receiving hypothetical points with relatively effortless keypresses on a computer keyboard, whereas rats are earning their daily portion of water by running back and forth on a meter-long table.
-It costs little for humans to optimize by testing if the alternative reward is 5 when the guided reward is 3, however for rats, they may risk running for 0 rewards by visiting the unguided feeder when they are guaranteed to have 3 drops of water in the guided feeder.
+Interestingly, our rats have instead a lower level of directed exploration.
+Our results do not fully explain this phenomenon, but we speculate that there may be an optimize vs satisfice discrepancy in humans vs rats due to the nature of the rewards received.
+Humans receive hypothetical points with relatively effortless keypresses on a computer keyboard, whereas rats earned their daily portion of water by running back and forth on a meter-long table.
+It costs little for humans to optimize by testing if the alternative reward is 5 when the guided reward is 3, however rats may risk running for 0 rewards by visiting the unguided feeder when they are guaranteed to have 3 drops of water in the guided feeder.
 The exploration threshold in our data is overall higher in humans compared to rats (Fig 7A, C).
 The drive to explore is not to optimize for rats, but to satisfice.
 Exploring more in longer horizon may be an optimal way of exploration, but may not be an economic one.
-Rats may be less motivated in short horizon condition because they overall gain less reward from the short horizon context (at least in Experiment 2 when both horizons are alternated or interleaved within the same session) that increase novelty seeking and randomness in rat’s behavior which would result in exploration.
+Rats may be less motivated in short horizon conditions because they gain overall less rewards from the short horizon context (at least in Experiment 2 when both horizons are alternated or interleaved within the same session).
+This would result in an increase novelty seeking and randomness in rat’s behavior which would result in exploration.
 Also, in short horizon, without fully understanding the structure of the task, the rat may perceive the time horizon in terms of the volatility of the environment, and thus explore more in a more volatile condition (the short horizon condition).
-Experiment 5 supported this view, that by having random rewards, rats still use directed exploration (only significantly higher on the first free choice compared to subsequent choices, Fig 9A) and explore more compared to the deterministic reward case in Experiment 1 (Fig 9B).
-Lastly, a longer horizon means that there are plenty of opportunities to explore the unguided option later on, making it less urgent to explore on the first trial compared to a shorter horizon.
+Experiment 5 supported this view, that by having random rewards, rats still used directed exploration (only significantly higher on the first free choice compared to subsequent choices, Fig 9A) and explored more compared to the deterministic reward case in Experiment 1 (Fig 9B).
+Lastly, a longer horizon means that there were many opportunities to explore the unguided option later on, making it less urgent to explore on the first trial compared to a shorter horizon.